Mappings

 Mapping Information

-To assist the mapping process, the directory mapping_information/
+To assist the mapping process, the directory mapping_information/ contains

 mapping information about the supported projects.